alecjacobson/geometry-processing-registration/README.tex.md

 clouds](https://en.wikipedia.org/wiki/Point_set_registration), we will register multiple triangle mesh surfaces.

-This _algorithm_ and its many variants has been use for quite some time to align discrete shapes.
+This _algorithm_ and its many variants has been used for quite some time to align discrete shapes.
 One of the first descriptions is given in "A Method for Registration of 3-D Shapes" by Besl & McKay 1992.
 However, the award-winning PhD thesis of Sofien Bouaziz ("Realtime Face Tracking and Animation" 2015,